mobify/mobifyjs/www/v2/docs/image-resizer.md

 - Determines support for WEBP and uses that on images whenever possible.
 Otherwise it defaults to the original image format.

 **Note: The image resizer backend must have access to the images in order to resize them.
 If your development server is not publicly accessible, ir0.mobify.com will serve a 302 redirect back to the original image location.**

 <div class="alert alert-block">
-    <p>Our image resizing service backend service is free to use up to a certain number
+    <p>Our image resizing service backend service is free to use up to a certain
-    of views per month.
+    number of views per month.
 If you plan on using this service on a website with high amounts of traffic, feel free to visit our
     <a href="http://www.mobify.com/pricing/">pricing page</a> for more detail.
     </p>
 </div>

 **Options**

 - `attribute`: Attribute to manipulate for img/picture elements.
 Defaults to "x-src". "x-" is the default escape prefix used in [Capturing](/mobifyjs/v2/docs/capturing/)
 - `cacheHours`: Sets the length of time for the image(s) to be cached on the CDN.
-Defaults to forever.
+  The default is 2 months.
 - `format`: Output format of the image(s) being resized.
-Defaults to original format, except gifs, which are converted to pngs.
+Defaults to original format, except non-animated gifs, which are converted to png.
 - `maxWidth`: Maximum width of the image(s) being resized (in CSS pixes).
   Defaults to automatically determine width of device.
 - `maxHeight`: Maximum height of the image(s) being resized (in CSS pixels).
   Only usable when maxWidth is specified.
 - `devicePixelRatio`: Override the default devicePixelRatio.
-Defaults to window.devicePixelRatio.
+Defaults to `window.devicePixelRatio.`
-- `projectName`: The project slug of the project on [Mobify Performance Suite](https://cloud.mobify.com){: target='_blank' }.
-Defaults to oss-www-yourhostname-com.

 **Example**